BarbeRousseLibre/hermessenger/README.md

 - A honey-pot for protection against smartest bot and AI
 - Blocking non-trusty ESP domains (such as yopmail)
 - Adding support for non-Latin
+- Testing this script on PHP8.3
+- Testing this script on other operating system (such as *BSD or Windows)

 ## How it works